mikeyxx/chat-app/README.md

 Not only can you create your own posts, but you can also like and view other users' posts with ease.
 Whether you're sharing a funny meme, a thought-provoking article, or just updating your friends on your latest adventures, ChirpChat makes it easy to stay connected and engaged..

+**Please Note: The database for this project is hosted on a free Mongo Atlas tier so it may take a few minutes to load and display all data on the initial start**

 <!-- TechStack -->
 ### :space_invader: Tech Stack